John Vertin: Priesthood

-Vertin was ordained a priest for the Diocese of Sault Sainte Marie and Marquette on August 31, 1866 by Bishop Frederic Baraga.
-It was the first ordination performed in Marquette, Michigan.
+Vertin was ordained a priest in Marquette, Michigan, for the Diocese of Sault Sainte Marie and Marquette on August 31, 1866, by Bishop Frederic Baraga.
+It was the first ordination performed in Marquette.

-Vertin's first assignment was as pastor of Saint Ignatius Loyola Parish in Houghton, Michigan, where he served from 1866 to 1871.
+After his ordination, the diocese assigned Vertin as pastor of Saint Ignatius Loyola Parish in Houghton, Michigan, where he served until 1871.
 He was then transferred to Saint Paul's Parish in Negaunee, Michigan, remaining there for eight years.
-Both were difficult assignments, with congregations who spoke many different languages and Saint Paul's, in particular, was burdened with significant debt.
+Both were difficult assignments, with congregations who spoke many different languages.
+Saint Paul's was also was burdened with significant debt.

 Bishop of Sault Sainte Marie and Marquette

-On May 16, 1879, Vertin was appointed the third bishop of the Diocese of Sault Sainte Marie and Marquette by Pope Leo XIII.
-He succeeded Bishop Ignatius Mrak and was the third Slovenian bishop of the diocese, which had been led by Bishop Baraga before Mrak.
-He received his episcopal consecration on September 14, 1879, from Bishop Michael Heiss, with Bishops Caspar Borgess and John Spalding serving as co-consecrators, at Saint Paul's in Negaunee.
-At age 34, Vertin became the youngest Catholic bishop in the country.
+On May 16, 1879, Vertin was appointed the third bishop of Sault Sainte Marie and Marquette by Pope Leo XIII.
+He succeeded Bishop Ignatius Mrak and was the third Slovenian bishop of the diocese.
+He received his episcopal consecration on September 14, 1879, from Bishop Michael Heiss, with Bishops Caspar Borgess and John Spalding serving as co-consecrators, at Saint Paul's Church in Negaunee.At age 34, Vertin became the youngest Catholic bishop in the country.